Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 1. Select the checkboxes ![Checkbox](/Assets/Icons/Checkbox.png "[Checkbox]") of the products you want to delete.
   The editing toolbar is displayed above the products list.

-2. Click the button [FINALLY DELETE PRODUCTS] in the toolbar.
+2. Click the [FINALLY DELETE PRODUCTS] button in the toolbar.
   The button changes to [DELETING...].
-The message *Products deleted* is displayed, indicating the number of finally deleted products.
+The *Products deleted* pop-up window is displayed, indicating the number of finally deleted products.

   ![Product deleted](/Assets/Screenshots/PIM/Products/List/ProductDeleted.png "[Product deleted]")

   The selected products are permanently deleted.

-  > [Info] If the deletion is not possible, the message *Products deleted* is indicating an error for the number of products unable to delete.
+  > [Info] If the deletion is not possible, the *Products deleted* pop-up window is indicating an error for the number of products unable to delete.
 An error message with further information is displayed in the notifications.

   ![Product deleted error](/Assets/Screenshots/PIM/Products/List/ProductDeletedError.png "[Product deleted error]")